nilops/estate/README.md

 It is designed around these key principles:

-* Self-service infrastructure as code for everyone
+* Self-service infrastructure as code
 * Reduce the learning curve of Terraform
 * Make the right way the easy thing to do
 * Standardize usage of Terraform across an organization